-Looking at the comparison between the total for free cortisol and free cortisone is NOT the best indication of a person's preference for cortisol or cortisone.
-The saliva gland converts cortisol to cortisone in the local tissue.
-This localized conversion can be seen by comparing cortisol (free) and cortisone levels.
-To know how much free cortisol was made by the adrenals we must know how much was deactivated to free cortisone at the level of the saliva gland.
-However, to determine total systemic preference of steroid activity, it is best to look at which metabolite predominates (THF or THE?).
+To determine total systemic preference for cortisol or cortisone, it is best to look at which metabolite predominates (THF or THE?).
 This preference can be seen in the fan style gauge.
 This is known as the 11b-HSD index.
 The enzyme 11b-HSD II converts cortisol to cortisone in the kidneys, saliva gland and colon.
 11b-HSD I is more active in the liver, fat cells and the periphery and is responsible for reactivating cortisone to cortisol.
 Both are then metabolized by 5a-reductase to become tetrahydrocortisol (THF) and tetrahydrocortisone (THE) respectively.
+We can see more cortisol or cortisone in difference metabolic conditions.
+If one is favored over another, read below for potential causes and treatment considerations.